ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 ## Setting the chain id

-The first thing to do is to pick a unique [chain id](#chainid) for our subnet.
+The first thing to do is to pick a unique [chain id](#chainid) for our Subnet.
 We can check [chainlist](https://chainlist.org/) to find a chain id that is not used.
 I'll go with `321123` because it looks good.

 ```json
 {